netsampler/goflow2/README.md

 The sampling rate in NetFlow/IPFIX is provided by **Option Data Sets**.
 This is why it can take a few minutes for the packets to be decoded until all the templates are received (**Option Template** and **Data Template**).
+Sampling rates are cached in the FlowStore with optional TTL and JSON persistence controls (see `sampling.*` flags).

 Both of these protocols bundle multiple samples (**Data Set** in NetFlow/IPFIX and **Flow Sample** in sFlow) in one packet.